 California Mission San Juan Capistrano, in my opinion, is one of the most beautiful of the 21 California Missions.
-Teachers can travel to this or any other mission to complete the requirements for one of my most popular courses, SOC 906 California Missions 1769 - Secularization.
+Teachers can learn about this mission or any of the others as requirements for one of my most popular courses, SOC 906 California Missions 1769 - Secularization.
 Here is some information about Mission San Juan Capistrano:

 - This mission was founded on November 1, 1776.

 - Mission San Juan Capistrano was named after Giovanni da Capistrano.

 - The mission was returned to the Catholic Church in 1865 by Abraham Lincoln.
 It is not owned by the Diocese of Orange operating under a non-profit.

 - Mission San Juan Capistrano is the 7th of the 21 missions.

 - 10 acres is the amount of land the mission is on.